X16Community/x16-smc-bootloader/README.md

 The checksum is the two's complement of the least significant byte of the sum of the previous bytes in the packet.
 The least significant byte of the sum of all 9 bytes in a packet will consequently always be 0.

+Available since v1.

 ## Command 0x81 = Commit (master read)

 After a data packet of 9 bytes has been transmitted it must be committed with this command.

 The first commit will target flash memory address 0x0000.
 The target address is moved forward 8 bytes on each successful commit.
+In bootloader v1 and v2, the first 64 byte page is held in RAM until the end of the update when it's written to flash.

+Note that the target address can be rewinded to 0x0000 by command 0x84.

 The command returns 1 byte.
 The possible return values are: